 The Nominating Committee recommends director nominees to the Board of Directors.
 The Nominating Committee seeks individuals with diverse experience from traditional corporate environments as well as from other sources who are qualified to be directors based on the Nominating Committee's judgment of the potential candidate's experience, skills and knowledge of business and management practices.
 If needed, the Nominating Committee will use a third-party search firm to assist in finding director candidates.
-In Fiscal 2019, the Company engaged a consultant to assist in identifying and evaluating potential director nominees.

 The Nominating Committee considers the diversity of directors as part of the overall mix of factors when identifying and evaluating candidates for the Board of Directors, although it does not have a formal policy.
 The Company considers diversity broadly to include differences of viewpoint, professional experience, individual characteristics, qualities and skills, resulting in naturally varying perspectives among the directors and individual skills that complement the full Board of Directors.
-The Nominating Committee strives to broaden the knowledge and viewpoints of the members of the Board of Directors.
-Therefore, the Board of Directors, as a unit, possesses the appropriate skills and experience to oversee the Company's business.
+The Nominating Committee strives to broaden the knowledge and viewpoints of the members of the Board of Directors, as a unit, possesses the appropriate skills and experience to oversee the Company's business.